rtriders/Google_books_data_pipeline/README.md

-# Travel Recommendation ETL Pipeline
+# Google Books ETL Pipeline

 ### DAG Execution Overview
 Once the DAG is triggered (either manually or on its schedule), Airflow creates a **DAG Run**—an instantiation for that execution cycle.
 You can monitor the run's progress using Airflow’s intuitive UI.:contentReference[oaicite:1]{index=1}